Parkinson's therapy program for adults

-Living with Parkinson’s may involve managing many challenging symptoms.
-Brain-based therapies may help you manage your symptoms to improve your quality of life.
+Living with Parkinson’s Disease may involve managing many challenging symptoms.
+Brain-based therapies, such as those offered at Neurofit Brain Centre, may help you or your loved one manage symptoms to improve quality of life.

 What is Parkinson’s?